Little Grand Canyon: Description

-The area was known in the 1930s as both the Hanging Gardens of Egypt and Rattlesnake Den.
+The area was known in the 1930s as both the "Hanging Gardens of Egypt" and "Rattlesnake Den".
 These names were references to the abundance of wildflowers in the canyon and one of the best rattlesnake dens in the United States, respectively.
-However, excessive collection of rattlesnakes greatly reduced the populations.
+However, excessive collection of rattlesnakes greatly reduced their populations.

-There are a number of Little Grand Canyons across America, including this one in Jackson County, Illinois; another in Lumpkin, Georgia; and another in the Emery County, Utah.
+There are a number of Little Grand Canyons across America, including this one in Jackson County, Illinois; another in Lumpkin, Georgia; and another in Emery County, Utah.